ekafyi/react-web-monetization-ui/README.md

 ### 1. WebMonetizedStatus

-Display text or element based on user's Web Monetization status.
+Display different content depending on whether user has Web Monetization enabled and running (= active) or not.

 #### Usage